 In this series, we will look at six states considered the most likely to offer regulated, legal online poker within the next year.
-For the first installment, we focus on West Virginia — a state that could see its first online poker operators go live in 2023.
+For the first installment, we focus on WV online poker — a state that could see its first online poker operators go live in 2023.
 This article was first published on US Gaming Review, and has been republished on pokerfuse.

 Real money online poker in the US is currently legal and operational in five US states — Delaware, Michigan, Nevada, New Jersey, and Pennsylvania.